-• Column 1: Which authority level decides on the entitlement criteria and amount to the following allowances, that is: (1) Central/State government or top level authorities; (2) Provincial/Regional authorities or Sub-regional/Inter-municipal authorities; (3) Local authorities; (4) School principal/head teacher/school board; (5) More than one authority level (please describe their role in the explanatory notes); and (6) Collective agreement (please describe in the explanatory notes).
+• Column 1: Which authority level decides on the entitlement criteria and amount to the following allowances, that is: (1) Central/State government or top level authorities; (2) Provincial/Regional authorities or Sub-regional/Inter-municipal authorities; (3) Local authorities; (4) School board; (5) More than one authority level (please describe their role in the explanatory notes in rows AE, BE, CE or DE); and (6) Collective agreement (please describe in the explanatory notes in rows AE, BE, CE or DE).
 The category "Collective agreement" should only be used when this is the only mechanism in place and all decisions are taken by collective bargaining.

-- The authority level deciding on the entitlement to allowances refers to the authority that sets up the criteria to meet to receive these allowances and related amounts (and not the authority level that recognises that a given school head meets these criteria).

-• Column 2: the nature of the financial compensation, to distinguish: (1) Defined as percentage of statutory base salary paid to school heads; (2) Regular additional payments; (3) Incidental/occasional additional payments; (4) Position in base salary (step increment or other progression within salary range).
+- The authority level deciding on the entitlement to allowances refers to the authority that sets up the criteria to meet to receive these allowances and related amounts (and not the authority level that recognises that a given school head meets these criteria). - If different authority level decides on the entitlement criteria, depending on the education level, please specify in AE, BE, CE or DE. - Column 2: the nature of the financial compensation, to distinguish: (1) Defined as percentage of statutory base salary paid to school heads; (2) Regular additional payments; (3) Incidental/occasional additional payments; (4) Position in base salary (step increment or other progression) (5) No additional payment as it is part of statutory duties.

-- Category (2) "Regular additional payment" should be used to refer to a defined amount of money (not related to the statutory salary that the school head receives) and that is paid every month or every year while Category (3) "Incidental/occasional additional payments" refers to a lump sum that is paid once.

-- Code (n) "No additional payment, but statutory duty" should be selected when the relevant tasks or responsibilities are part of school heads' statutory duties but are not compensated through an additional payment while Code (a) not applicable should be used when they are not a school head statutory duty nor are they compensated by an additional payment.
+- Category (2) "Regular additional payment" should be used to refer to a defined amount of money (not related to the statutory salary that the school head receives) and that is paid every month or every year while Category (3) "Incidental/occasional additional payments" refers to a lump sum that is paid once. - Code (5) "No additional payment as it is part of statutory duties " should be selected when the relevant tasks or responsibilities are part of school heads' statutory duties but are not compensated through an additional payment while Code (a) not applicable should be used when they are not a school head statutory duty nor are they compensated by an additional payment.